Candidate Filing Procedures

 FILING FOR OFFICE

 There are two general steps to run for city office, as listed below.
-All candidates should refer to the Candidate Information Packet, the 2016 Secretary of State's Candidate Manual for local jurisdictions and the 2016 Campaign Finance Manual.
+All candidates should refer to the Candidate Information Packet for filing forms and the latest Secretary of State's Candidate Manual for local jurisdictions and Campaign Finance Manual.

 Establish a Principal Campaign Committee with the Oregon Secretary of State’s Election Division by registering in the ORESTAR system, and filing the Statement of Organization and the Campaign Account Information forms.*